endurantgames/cosmiclegends/src/classes/monstrosity.md

 At the start of Volume 1, choose an ability from this list.

 ::::::::::: ability-list ::::::::::::
+Boundless Fortitude

+:   You are amazingly hard to hurt.
+Increase your maximum
+    Health to 15.

 Fast Healer

 :   Your injuries heal quickly.
 Regain 1 Health at